Ashwagandha Benefits & Side Effects For Men & Women

 8. Weight Loss

 A preliminary study indicates that Ashwagandha may be useful for weight loss in people with chronic stress.
-A study published in the 2017 Journal of Evidence-Based Complementary and Alternative Medicine adults living with chronic stress received either ashwagandha root extract or a placebo twice daily for eight months.
+In a study published in the 2017 Journal of Evidence-Based Complementary and Alternative Medicine adults living with chronic stress received either ashwagandha root extract or a placebo twice daily for eight months.

 Treatment with Ashwagandha led to a decrease in scores on a perceived stress scale at four and eight months, compared to a placebo.
 There were also significant improvements in food cravings, body fat, body mass index (BMI), reactive eating, cortisol levels, well-being, and happiness.